 Using Dog Bandanas as Fabric Gift Wrap

 With Christmas coming up, it’s the perfect time to create a few new bandanas for holiday wear, festive photos, or gifting to furfriends.
 If you’re doing the latter, dog bandanas (especially full fold-over square bandanas) make great fabric wraps for small gifts like books, treats, or little toys.
 Your bandanas can do double duty as both eco-conscious wrapping and part of the gift.

 That’s a Wrap!

 Not sure where to start?
 Need some gift wrapping ideas or inspiration?
-See our partner blog Green in Real Life to see a few of the bandanas featured in this post doing double duty as beautiful fabric gift wrapping.
-The post shows napkin or bandana-sized fabric being used to wrap different types of shapes.
+Visit our partner Green in Real Life to see a few of the bandanas featured in this post doing double duty as beautiful fabric gift wrapping.
+The post shows napkin or bandana-sized fabrics used to wrap different types of shapes.
 How pretty does this present look?

 Fun, Function, and Fashion

-Unlike our dogs beloved riptastic paper fun, these are better opened with care by the humans, though!
+Unlike our dogs beloved riptastic paper fun, fabric wrapped presents are better opened with care by the humans, though!
 Got to keep those bandanas looking their best for double-duty dapper dog wear.
 Also, depending on the material, wrapping style and object, fabric wrapping can be wrinkly after unwrapping.
 Stylish pups might like their people to give it a quick pressing before dress-up.